arthurbabey/gradcam1D/README.md

 - CSV schemas are checked before use (required columns).
 - Cached tensors are verified for shape/dtype before downstream work.
 - Each CLI command and Snakemake rule writes a dedicated log file under `results_pipeline/logs/`.
-- `python3 cli.py test` performs a parity check (stores/compares predictions for known samples).
+- `python cli.py test` performs a parity check (stores/compares predictions for known samples).

 Notebooks & Legacy Tools
 - Use `notebooks/pipeline_walkthrough.ipynb` to understand the pipeline on a single sample.